timescale/docs.timescale.com-content/getting-started/scaling-out.md

 * Provide the host where the hypertable partition for the distributed hypertable should be stored.

-* Provide the remote password, which will be used during access to the created remote data node by the current user.
+* Provide the remote password, which will be used by the current user during access to the created remote data node.

 * Provide a bootstrap user and password, which is used to create the data node.
 If the current user can be used, then the boostrap user and password can be omitted.

-* Ensure that the data node has password authentication enabled in their `pg_hba.conf` files for any non-superusers.

 * Ensure that the bootstrap user used for connecting to the data node is a superuser.
   This is necessary since